Our inclusion and diversity mission

-So, we analyse our diversity data, to highlight actions that will make a real difference.
+We analyse our diversity data, to help us set actions that will make a real difference.

-- improved how we capture diversity data.
-So we better understand who’s applying for roles
+- improved how we capture diversity data allowing us to better understand who is applying for roles.

-- introduced a gender language neutraliser.
-It’s reduced masculine language in job adverts.
-More women now apply for roles in traditionally male-dominated fields
+- introduced a gender language neutraliser that’s reduced masculine language in job adverts.
+Since then, we have seen an increase in applications from women.

-- added social mobility questions in employee satisfaction surveys.
-This highlights socio-economic diversity.
-Now, everyone has opportunities regardless of background
+- added social mobility questions in employee satisfaction surveys to highlight socio-economic diversity allowing us to do more to ensure everyone has opportunities, regardless of background.